 - Reports show you where revenue is generated and where it is not generated.
 Thus it helps you to understand the financial condition of your company.

-Inter-company transactions using ERP finance module
+Inter-company transactions using the ERP finance module

 The inter-company Transaction module lets you enter General Ledger and Accounts Payable transactions that affect more than one company by automatically distributing transactions across two or more companies.